epruesse/SINA/doc/source/commandline.rst

 .. option::  -f fields, --fields=fields

    Configures the set of fields written to the output file.
-See :ref:`Output Field Reference` for a description of the available fields.
+See :ref:`Field Reference` for a description of the available fields.

 .. option:: -p, --threads (automatic)